 The Design SPACE Lab conducts research that looks into how designers can conceive, analyze, choose, and create more sustainable products and systems.
 This work is multi-disciplinary in nature, and it combines elements and models from engineering, systems modeling, optimization, economics, behavioral science, and management science to help designers, managers, consumers, and policy-makers make more sustainable decisions that account for their complex environments.

 The four research areas are organized based on the complexity and application of the work.
 Regarding complexity, the left side of the diagram is about addressing complexity challenges external to the designed product, such as user behavior and multi-stakeholder interactions; the right side deals with complexity challenges internal to the product, such as multi-disciplinary engineering analysis coordination.
 Regarding application, research on the upper end of the diagram is about engineering, systems, and design education, whereas the bottom section focuses on supporting design and policy decisions in practice.

-The current Design SPACE research includes the following projects: Design for market systems, multi-disciplinary design optimization, design approaches, and policy modeling and analysis.
+The current Design SPACE research includes the following thrust areas: Design for market systems, multi-disciplinary design optimization, design approaches, and policy modeling and analysis.